Snorkeling in Iceland in Winter

-I think snorkeling Silfra in winter is worth it.
+Unsurprisingly, I think snorkeling Iceland in winter is worth it.

 You don’t have to be in great physical shape to do the snorkeling excursion.
 I’m in average-ish shape, and was able to complete the excursion just fine!
 If you have mobility challenges, I’d suggest contacting the tour company ahead of time.

 Don’t feel anxious about snorkeling in the Silfra Fissure, either.
 I’ve spoken on this blog at length about how Iceland is perfect for anxious travelers.
 You will experience the same level of comfort on this tour.
 The guides are wonderful and knowledge, and will take care of everything.
 They’re extremely skilled and will answer any questions or concerns you might have about your trip.